Car Collector International

 Which car is it — series identification and factory records

 The Aero 8 family runs across five numbered series and four body styles built over 18 years, and the mechanical / structural changes between them are material.
 The Series 5 (2016–2018) is on a NEW suspension with anti-roll bars and conventional outboard wishbones and coil-overs — it is not the same chassis as the Series 1 – 4 (which use inboard dampers and no anti-roll bars).
 Series 1 – 3 use various BMW 4.4L V8s (M62 or N62); Series 4 – 5 and all Aero SuperSports / Aero Coupe / Aero GT use the 4.8L N62B48.
 Verify series and drivetrain against the chassis prefix and BMW engine number — Morgan Motor Company at Malvern Link holds factory build records and will confirm the specification for a chassis (this is the equivalent of the BMIHT Heritage Certificate for older British classics).
-Any car sold as a GTN, AeroMax, Aero SuperSports or Aero GT must be confirmed as a factory-built genuine example, not a re-bodied or converted standard car (the Aero GT was 'a rebodied Series 5' internally per Wikipedia, fetched — legitimate for the eight factory GTs, illegitimate as a value claim on a converted Series 5).
+Any car sold as a GTN, AeroMax, Aero SuperSports or Aero GT must be confirmed as a factory-built genuine example, not a re-bodied or converted standard car (the Aero GT was 'a rebodied Series 5' internally — legitimate for the eight factory GTs, illegitimate as a value claim on a converted Series 5).

 Series 1 collector-tier hazards — 'cross-eyed' cars, inboard dampers, GTN authenticity